alexwolfmsft/docs/docs/azure/sdk/authentication/local-development-dev-accounts.md

 ### [Azure PowerShell](#tab/sign-in-azure-powershell)

-Developers coding outside of an IDE can also use [Azure PowerShell](/powershell/azure/what-is-azure-powershell) to authenticate.
-Apps using `DefaultAzureCredential` or <xref:Azure.Identity.AzurePowerShellCredential> can then use this account to authenticate app requests when running locally.
+Developers can use [Azure PowerShell](/powershell/azure/what-is-azure-powershell) to authenticate.
+Apps using <xref:Azure.Identity.DefaultAzureCredential> or <xref:Azure.Identity.AzurePowerShellCredential> can then use this account to authenticate app requests when running locally.

 To authenticate with Azure PowerShell, run the command `Connect-AzAccount`.
 On a system with a default web browser and version 5.0.0 or later of Azure PowerShell, it launches the browser to authenticate the user.